VIVEK-ccv/VIVEK-ccv/README.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 CURRENT QUEST:
-> Become the strongest version of VIVEK.EXE ⚡
+> Become the strongest version of VIVEK⚡

 XP STATUS:
 ████████████████░░░░  80%